-Distributed microservices architecture: Enterprise integration, Istio, and managed API gateways
+Distributed microservices architecture: Istio, managed API gateways and, enterprise integration

 The rise of microservices architectures drastically changed the software development landscape.
 In the past few years, we have seen a shift from centralized monoliths to distributed computing that benefits from cloud infrastructure.
 With distributed deployments, the adoption of microservices, and system scaling to cloud levels, new problems emerged, as well as new components that tried to solve the problems.